Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/intro_big_data_and_hadoop/README.md

     flows (e.g. Apache NiFi)
 -   the need to orchestrate multi-step processes inside and outside each product - handled by such tools as Apache Airflow

+# Final exam theory questions

+## Hadoop
+1. What is map-reduce?
+Give an example.
+2. Why was Hadoop so popular at its time?
+3. What is the structure of HDFS?
+4. What is the structure of a Hadoop cluster?
+5. In what respects Spark is similar to Hadoop?
+6. Why did Spark overtake the role of Hadoop (mostly)?

+## Data products and pipelines
+1. 0What is a data product?
+2. What is the difference between data lake, data warehouse, and data mart?
+3. What is ETL?
+4. What is ELT?
+5. When should we use ETL vs ELT?

+## File formats
+1. What file formats may be found in modern data pipelines?
+2. What is the difference between row-oriented and column-oriented file formats?
+Can you give examples in each category?
+3. What is the Avro file layout?
+4. Where can we keep an Avro schema?
+5. What are the pros and cons of Avro?
+6. What are the use cases for Avro vs Parquet vs JSON?
+7. What is the Parquet file layout?
+8. What are the pros and cons of Parquet?
+9. What is the ORC file layout?
+10. What are the pros and cons of ORC?